In This Article

 - Add seasoned/sliced chicken and stir well, about 1 minute.
 Push browned chicken to edges of wok, leaving a center well.
 There should still be plenty of oil in the center; add 1-2 TB oil if it's dry.

-This dish is best eaten right after it’s cooked.
+- This dish is best eaten right after it’s cooked.
 Generally speaking, dishes like Pad Thai and Pad See Ew made with rice noodles are best when fresh.